Anglo-Saxon Chronicle: B: Abingdon Chronicle I

-Abingdon Chronicle II
+C: Abingdon Chronicle II

-[C] includes additional material from local annals at Abingdon, where it was composed.
+C includes additional material from local annals at Abingdon, where it was composed.
 The section containing the Chronicle (folios 115–64) is preceded by King Alfred's Old English translation of Orosius's world history, followed by a menologium and some gnomic verses of the laws of the natural world and of humanity.
 Then follows a copy of the chronicle, beginning with 60 BC; the first scribe copied up to the entry for 490, and a second scribe took over up to the entry for 1048.

 [B] and [C] are identical between 491 and 652, but differences thereafter make it clear that the second scribe was also using another copy of the Chronicle.
 This scribe also inserted, after the annal for 915, the Mercian Register, which covers the years 902–924, and which focuses on Æthelflæd.
 The manuscript continues to 1066 and stops in the middle of the description of the Battle of Stamford Bridge.
 In the 12th century a few lines were added to complete the account.

-Worcester Chronicle
+D: Worcester Chronicle

-[D] The Worcester Chronicle appears to have been written in the middle of the 11th century.
+The Worcester Chronicle appears to have been written in the middle of the 11th century.
 After 1033 it includes some records from Worcester, so it is generally thought to have been composed there.
 Five different scribes can be identified for the entries up to 1054, after which it appears to have been worked on at intervals.
 The text includes material from Bede's Ecclesiastical History and from a set of 8th-century Northumbrian annals.
 It is thought that some of the entries may have been composed by Archbishop Wulfstan.

 [D] contains more information than other manuscripts on northern and Scottish affairs, and it has been speculated that it was a copy intended for the Anglicised Scottish court.
 From 972 to 1016, the sees of York and Worcester were both held by the same person—Oswald from 972, Ealdwulf from 992, and Wulfstan from 1003, and this may explain why a northern recension was to be found at Worcester.
 By the 16th century, parts of the manuscript were lost; eighteen pages were inserted containing substitute entries from other sources, including [A], [B], [C] and [E].
 These pages were written by John Joscelyn, who was secretary to Matthew Parker.